owennewo/cybergear_adventures/README.md

 # cybergear_adventures
-A set of arduino projects where I explore cybergear actuator using opensource codes
+A set of arduino projects where I explore cybergear actuator using opensource code.

  * bluepill_* projects use a similar gd32 chip which is easier to debug.
 You can probably ignore these.
  * cybergear_blinky_serial - it blinks.
 It won't print serial unless you bravely solder rx/tx directly to pins 16 and 17